 Introduction to politics, policies, and political institutions outside of the United States.
 Includes concepts such as electoral systems, party systems, parliamentary and presidential systems, democratization, and political change in both Western and non-Western settings.

-3 POL104 Introduction to International Relations
+3 OR POL104 Introduction to International Relations

 A survey of significant patterns and trends in 20th-century world politics, modes of conducting relations among nations, instruments for promoting national interests, and current problems of economic and political interdependence.

-Middle East Concentration Requirements
++Middle East Concentration Requirements